 These are typically short term day trades or swing trades, not buy and holds.
 Trading is very different than investing and you should be aware of the differences when swing trading penny stocks.
 It’s risky to hold these stocks after their momentum has left.
 It’s just too risky.

 Watch Out for the Pump and Dump

 Did you know that the penny stock sector has more selling than buying happening?
 This is because there are people who are paid by companies to pump their stocks for them.
 It’s not illegal, but they do it anyways.

 These manipulators aren’t making money by trading the stocks they’re trying to get you to buy.
 Instead, they make their money from being paid to get you to place the trade.
 They get paid to advertise the stock.

 That’s not to say you can’t make money from a pump and dump scheme.
 In fact, if you’re well aware of what it is you can take advantage.
 A typical pump and dump is usually a 2 to 3 day pump followed by a dump.
 In the penny stock trading industry, this is known as the three day rule…after 3 days..sometimes 4..there is a big dump of profit taking.

 This isn’t the case 100% of the time, although, it is the most common pattern.
 What is swing trading?
 It’s holding a stock overnight up to a couple weeks.
 Sometimes longer, as long as you’re in the green.

-If you're swing trading penny stocks that are clear pump and dumps, then holding overnight may be possible.
-However, it's also super risky.
-Set a stop loss so if it does dump, you're not out a lot of money and not becoming a huge bag holder.
+If you’re swing trading penny stocks that are clear pump and dumps, then holding overnight may be possible.
+However, it’s also super risky.
+Set a stop loss so if it does drop, you’re not out a lot of money and not becoming a huge bag holder.